How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • Solcoseryl.

-If the disease is severe, psoriasis of the scalp is treated with glucocorticoid drugs - Belosalik, Flucinar, Xamiol, prednisolone ointment.
-Psoriasis on the head can be permanently cured with a mild stage, Psoril, Skin-Cap, Squafan, Kertiol.
+If the disease is severe, psoriasis of the scalp is treated with glucocorticoids - Belosalik, Flucinar, Xamiol, prednisolone ointment.
+Psoriasis on the scalp can be cured forever with mild stage, Psorilom, Skin-Cap, Squafan, Kertiol.

-Treatment of psoriasis at home depends on many factors - the severity of the disease, the success of the prescribed therapy, the complications that accompany psoriasis.
-For quick treatment, you must follow all the doctor's recommendations and promptly stop exacerbations of the disease.
+Treatment of psoriasis at home depends on many factors - the severity of the disease, the success of the prescribed therapy, and the complications that accompany psoriasis.
+For quick treatment, it is necessary to follow all the doctor’s recommendations and promptly stop exacerbations of the disease.

-Psoriasis is a chronic pathology that impossible to completely cure...
-With the help of competent therapy, you can achieve temporary (often long-term) improvement.
-And in the complete absence of treatment, significant deterioration should be expected, up to the appearance of disability.
+Psoriasis is a chronic pathology that impossible to completely cure.
+With the help of competent therapy, temporary (often long-term) improvement can be achieved.
+And in the complete absence of treatment, one should expect significant deterioration, up to the appearance of disability.

-This is due to the fact that the disease can affect not only the skin, as is commonly believed by the people, but also bones, internal organs, joints.
+This is due to the fact that the disease can affect not only the skin, as is popularly believed, but also bones, internal organs, and joints.
 Due to the fact that the disease is incurable, the patient must be able to independently carry out therapeutic procedures on an outpatient basis.
 These measures are necessary to increase the period of remission.

 In contact with